whoisryosuke/blender-midi-keyframes/README.md

 This is a free Blender addon to import MIDI files and generate animation keyframes.
 It assigns the keyframes to objects you assign as piano keys.

-> On some devices like Mac you may need to give elevated permissions to Blender to allow for plugin to work.
-This is because we need to install a library to read MIDI files inside Blender.

 ## ⬇️ Installation

 1. [Download as a zip](https://github.com/whoisryosuke/blender-midi-keyframes/archive/refs/heads/main.zip)